3Controls/tangobox/doc/_build/html/_sources/index.rst.txt

 Containers and images dependency
 --------------------------------

-Each container is ran based on its image.
+Each container is based on its image.
 All images are already build but, if neccessary, *Dockerfiles* are stored in `home/Dockerfiles` directory.
 Below is the list of all containers and corresponding images:

 ================== =========== ===============================